 There is much anger in anti-Imperialist circles, among Muslims and non-Muslims, about “Islamic” organizations fully bending over for neocolonialism.
 More recently, there is equal indignation caused by “Muslim” politicians using their identity as the mantle-piece of their platforms while selling out the causes of their own people.
 On the contrary, there are few revolutionary voices and true respecters of the legacy of El-Hajj Malik El Shabazz to counter these sellouts and tools of the empire.

 The Muslim diaspora has no knowledge of self; deep in the underbelly of Empire, the masses are politically ignorant.
-With no revolutionary guidance, many well-meaning individuals fall into representing false causes which are masked as “Islamic causes” by Imperialists and their clients.
+With no revolutionary guidance, many well-meaning individuals fall into supporting false causes marketed as “Islamic causes” by Imperialists and their clients.

 When reactionary organizations are forming the narratives and setting the tone, all Muslims are grouped as one.
 What a tragedy it would be if we are all characterized as liberals, Democrats, Hillary-bots, Bernie-bros, Khizr Khans, and Uncle Tamaans.

-Despite our open and empty veneration for people like Omar Mukhtar, Malcolm X, Muhammad Ali, Emir Abd-el Kader, and others we have little knowledge of the context of their struggles.
+Despite empty public veneration for people like Omar al-Mukhtar, Malcolm X, Muhammad Ali, Emir Abd-el Kader, and others we have little knowledge of the context of their struggles.
 We are completely brainwashed to oppose their successors who exist/existed in our time.
-“Existed” was used because the Muslim diaspora has actively participated in the lynching and assassination of revolutionary leaders and their supporters by lobbying for regime change, military intervention, and by backing imperialist proxies (opposition forces).
+“Existed” was used because the Muslim diaspora has actively participated in the lynching and assassination of revolutionary leaders and their supporters by lobbying for regime change, military intervention, and by championing imperialist proxies as “democratic” and “Islamic”.

-The stance of Muslim Anti-Imperialists is simple.
+The stance of “Muslims Against Imperialism” is simple.
 As long as your aim is liberation from Imperialist domination, you are a comrade and brother in arms.
 Morality is morality, irrespective of the proclaimed [religious] identities of those involved in a conflict.
 What must be established is the amorality of Imperialists, and thus the immorality of relations with them.
-The most ignorant of human beings are those who align themselves on one side or another based on sectarian labels as if their sect has an incorrigible monopoly on justice.
+The most ignorant of human beings are those who align themselves on one side or another based on sectarian labels or religious identities, as if their sect has an incorrigible monopoly on justice.
 Similarly, struggles are righteous and valid based on their history, not because of the religious persuasion of an involved party.